magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 The `"permission"` key specifies how to proceed with offers.
 Using mode `"ask"` tells the sender to pause after transmitting the first metadata message and await an answer from the peer before streaming further data.
 Using mode `"yes"` means the peer will accept all incoming transfers so the sender should not pause after the metadata (and instead immediately start sending data messages).
-Although a peer could implement "yes" mode by simply sending an accept message for each offer without user interaction, setting this mode cuts down latency for "one-way" transfers (see "Discussion")
+Although a peer could implement "yes" mode by simply sending an accept message for each offer without user interaction, setting this mode cuts down latency for "one-way" transfers (see [Discussion](#discussion))

 ## Protocol Details